An Illustrated Family History Archive

 James and Helen married at Scone in Perthshire on 7 July, 1793.
 A couple of years ago I made more of an effort to look into Helen, starting - in the absence of anything else - with the fact that a grandchild of hers was named Thomas Clark Ewing (another was Helen Clark Ewing), quite likely named after a relative of Helen's - her father, perhaps, or a brother?

 With Helen being 'of Scone' it seemed sensible to investigate any Thomas Clarks in the same locale, and indeed one (and only one) does pop up, namely Thomas Clark who married Margaret Wilson, at Scone, in 1800.
 He appears on the 1841 census as a merchant in New Scone, aged 65, giving a birthdate of around 1775.
 Helen was in Dysart, in Fife, at this time, with her age given as 75.
-Remembering that ages in the 1841 census could be rounded to the nearest 5 years, this would give Helen a date of around 1765.
+Remembering that ages in the 1841 census could be rounded down to the nearest 5 years, this would give Helen a date of around 1765.

 Old Scone Church - in New Scone